kamansoft/klorchid/README.md

     $ composer require orchid/platform:11.0.1

-Then you must install the plaform
+Then you must install the platform

     $ php artisan orchid:install